whoisjustinngo/tp/docs/UserGuide.md

 Format: `delete [INDEX]`

 * The index refers to the index number of the event on the Schedule tab.

-> *Potential enhancement: to delete multiple events at once which was already added into the schedule.*
+* Deletion of multiple events is a possible future enhancement.

 ## Todos Tab